vaibhavsagar/website/content/blog/imperative-haskell.md

 Category: programming

-_This post covers essentially the same material as a 5-minute presentation I gave at RC.
+_This post covers essentially the same material as a 5-minute presentation I gave at RC, because giving that talk over and over again doesn't scale and there are things I would like to cover that are difficult within that time limit.
 If you'd rather try to make sense of the [set of disconnected files](https://github.com/vaibhavsagar/thursday-presentations/tree/master/imperative-haskell) that constitutes my slides for that presentation, you can do that instead, although I wouldn't recommend it._